Melton Mowbray: Buses

 Arriva Midlands provide frequent buses to Leicester on service 5A.
-Centrebus are the main operator of bus services around the town, with some longer-distance routes operating to Syston, Grantham, Loughborough, and Oakham.
-The service to Nottingham was withdrawn in April 2022.
+Centrebus are the main operator of bus services around the town, with some longer-distance routes operating to Nottingham, Syston, Grantham, Loughborough, and Oakham.

 Sports

 Greyhound racing was held at a stadium on the north side of Saxby Road in 1946–1969.
 Motorcycle speedway racing was held at the Greyhound Stadium in 1949–1950.
 The cinder track was laid before and lifted after each meeting.
 The events, staged on a Sunday, were opposed by the Lord's Day Observance Society for a short time.
 The stadium was also the venue for a few meetings in 1950 when the Melton Lions faced select teams.

 Melton Town Football Club competes in the United Counties League Premier Division North, step five in the English Football Pyramid.
 Known as the Pork Pie Army, they play their home games at Melton Sports Village on a recently installed FIFA Pro Quality 3G pitch.
 The ground is currently sponsored by local firm Sign Right Creative and the club are coached by Player/Manager Tom Manship.

-Melton Rugby club competes in Midlands 3 East.
+Melton Rugby club competes in Counties 2 Midlands East(North).
 The town has its own Sunday Football League, in which some 15 teams compete every Sunday.
 Asfordby Hill is home to Holwell Sports, which plays in the Leicestershire Senior League premier division.

 Leicestershire County Cricket Club played first-class cricket at Egerton Park in 1946–1948.

 There is a parkrun (held in the country park every Saturday morning) and a junior parkrun (held in Play Close Park every Sunday morning).